 - Harmony has a less than 0.1% false-positive rate

-- This means fewer than 1 in 1000 Harmony tests yields a false-positive result
+- This means fewer than one in 1,000 Harmony tests yields a false-positive result

-- With conventional screening, as many as 1 in 20 women will receive a false-positive result
+- With conventional screening, as many as one in 20 women will receive a false-positive result

 Harmony has one of the highest positive predictive values (PPV*) for trisomy 21 of any cell-free DNA-based trisomy 21 test.

-Harmony Prenatal Test is clinically validated for use in pregnant women, of any age or risk category, to assess the risk of fetal trisomies 21, 18 and 13 as well as 22q11.2 deletion if requested.
+Harmony Prenatal Test is clinically validated for use in pregnant women, of any risk category, to assess the risk of fetal trisomies 21, 18 and 13 as well as 22q11.2 deletion if requested.

 - Harmony is the most broadly studied cell-free DNA-based maternal blood test

 - Clinical studies in more than 23,000 women of all ages

 Sonic Genetics performs the Harmony Prenatal Test in Australia at our NATA-accredited Sullivan Nicolaides Pathology (SNP) laboratory.
 The Harmony Prenatal Test is included on the Australian Register of Therapeutic Goods.

 The Harmony Prenatal Test is widely recognised for its unsurpassed accuracy in assessing the risk of selected chromosomal abnormalities in pregnant women of any age or risk category.
 To date, the Harmony Prenatal Test has been performed on more than 1,000,000 patient samples through the Ariosa laboratory in the USA.